 If you’ve ever been on the fitness wagon, you’ve probably dabbled in journaling and tracking.
-Mainstream wisdom says that recording things like your personal diets, workouts, and progress is the key to being consistent (and therefore successful) in your overall fitness goals.
+Mainstream wisdom says that recording things like your diet, workouts, and progress is the key to being consistent (and therefore successful) in your overall fitness goals.

 One day, sitting at my desk where I worked at a newspaper, I noticed my graphics editor doodling in her sketchbook.
-This isn’t particularly unusual for artsy types, I’m told, but my very-left-brained eye began to wander over her drawing and I recognized it for what it was: a list!
+I’m told that this isn’t unusual for artsy types, but my very-left-brained eye began to wander over her drawing and I recognized it for what it was: a list!

-It was an incredibly attractive list of her chores for the day, complete with fancy fonts, swoosh-y watercolor background, and border doodles.
+It was an incredibly attractive list of her chores for the day, complete with fancy fonts, swooshy watercolor background, and margin doodles.

 “What is that you’re making, Mikki?”
 I asked.

 She held it up proudly and responded, “This is my art journal.
 I make a list and decorate it every day.
 It keeps me focused on what needs to be done without being overwhelming and depressing.”

 That’s when it hit me.
 Using the same outline week after week was monotonous and lame.
 If I made the design myself, I would love it.
 And if I loved it, I would stick to it.
 I ran out and bought a sketchbook and some Crayola markers on my lunch break, and started jotting down ideas.

 By the end of my lunch hour, I had a beautiful page for my weekly fitness goals.
 On one side, I made a collage of pictures from the fitness magazines in my purse, and on the other side, a place to record calories, start and end weights, workouts, and rewards.

 At the end of each day, I couldn’t wait to open my gorgeous sketchbook and log everything.
 I couldn’t wait to make a new tracking page each week.
 It was attractive, fun to do, and most importantly, it kept me accountable.

 This was two years ago, and I still make a new page every week.